-1952 design built by Tore Holms Yachtvarv in Gamleby, Sweden for Sven Salen to compete in the 1952 Helsinki Olympics, placing just off the podium - 4th of 11.
+1952 S&S design built by Tore Holms Yachtvarv in Gamleby, Sweden for Sven Salen to compete in the 1952 Helsinki Olympics, placing just off the podium - 4th of 11.
 Mr. Salen then shipped the boat to the USA for the 1953 One Ton Cup and competed in several other regattas held on Long Island Sound in August and September.
-Not satisfied with her performance in either major regatta, or perhaps because he had commissioned May Be VIII from Tore Holm, Mr. Salen sold the boat to William "California Bill" Horton and left the boat in the USA.
-May Be VII came to Toronto in 1957 with US
+Not satisfied with her performance in either major regatta, or perhaps because he had already commissioned May Be VIII from Tore Holm, Mr. Salen sold the boat to Olympic sailor William "California Bill" Horton and left the boat in the USA.
+May Be VII came to Toronto for the 1954 North Americans and Canadian American Team Races a few times, often with teammates US

 overhauls including new planking, rudder post, frames, and new